top of page

 • Alternate for 2 (Happy Hill, Leimert)

-• Alternate for 7 (Central Lodge Hill), due to the passing of Jamie McLeod
+• Alternate for 7 (Central Lodge Hill)

 • Delegate and Alternate for 8 (Top of the World, E Lodge Hill)